-Pesticides may be also contributing to the loss of MYLFs (Sparling et al. 2001, Davidson et al. 2002, Davidson 2004, Fellers et al. 2004, Davidson and Knapp 2007) and other California amphibians (Sparling et al. 2001, Davidson et al. 2002, Davidson 2004).
-However, not all recent studies have found a statistical association between pesticides and amphibian decline in the Sierra (Bradford et al. 2011).
+Pesticides may also be contributing to the loss of MYLFs (Sparling et al. 2001, Davidson et al. 2002, Davidson 2004, Fellers et al. 2004, Davidson and Knapp 2007) and other California amphibians (Sparling et al. 2001, Davidson et al. 2002, Davidson 2004).
+However, not all recent studies have found an association between pesticides and amphibian decline in the high elevation regions of the Sierra Nevada (Bradford et al. 2011).
 Still, the southern and central Sierra Nevada are downwind of one of the most intensely cultivated areas on earth (Cory et al. 1970).
 Fresno and Tulare Counties used over 43 million pounds of pesticide active ingredients in 2010 (CDPR 2011).
 Combined with Kings and Kern Counties, nearly 76 million pounds (CDPR 2011) of pesticide active ingredient were used in agricultural areas upwind of the southern Sierra Nevada in 2010 alone.

-A variety of pesticides have been found in the parks' water and within the tissues of amphibians and fish.
+A variety of pesticides have been found in the parks' water and in the tissues of amphibians and fish.
 Measurable quantities of organophosphate pesticides were measured in the Sierra Nevada at 6,300 ft with increasing concentrations at lower elevations (Zabik and Seiber 1993).
-Datta et al. (1998) found PCBs and DDE in trout in the Kaweah drainage.
+Datta et al. (1998) found polychlorinated biphenyl (PCBs) and dichlorodiphenyldichloroethylene (DDE) in trout in the Kaweah drainage.
 Pacific treefrog tadpoles contained PCBs, chlorpyrifos, chlorthalonil, and a chloronitrile fungicide.
 In the late 1960s, Cory et al. (1970) found DDE residues in MYLFs, with the heaviest concentrations being in the southern and central Sierra Nevada.
-Angerman et al. (2002) found polychlorinated biphenyl (PCBs) concentrations in Pacific treefrogs to range from 244 ng/g (wet weight) at low elevations to 1.6 ng/g on the eastern slopes of the Sierra Nevada.
-Likewise, toxaphene in Pacific treefrogs varied from a high of 15.6 ng/g to a low of 1.5 ng/g.
+Angerman et al. (2002) found PCB concentrations in Pacific treefrogs to range from 244 ng/g (wet weight) at low elevations to 1.6 ng/g on the eastern slopes of the Sierra Nevada.
+Likewise, toxaphene in Pacific treefrogs varied from 1.5 ng/g to 15.6 ng/g.
 The data suggested that rain-shadows may reduce tissue concentrations.